Kotlin/KEEP/proposals/KEEP-0430-explicit-backing-fields.md

 ### Call from inline functions

-Automatic smart cast on properties with EBF is disabled inside `public`, `internal` and `protected` inline functions.
+Automatic smart cast on properties with EBF is disabled inside Public-API inline functions (with `public` and `protected` visibility).

 ### Restrictions on a property with an explicit backing field